Lifesize Inc.: Lifesize Introduces New Icon 300 and Icon 500 to Bring 4K Video Conferencing and Content Sharing to Meeting Spaces of All Sizes

 The new line of Lifesize systems provides the best-possible meeting experience for small and mid-sized meeting spaces.

 - Icon 300: Designed specifically for small spaces, the Icon 300's flexible design fits perfectly in huddle rooms or mini meeting areas and comes equipped with advanced capabilities, including an ultrawide field of view to easily see everyone in the room, support for stunning 4K full-motion content sharing and incredible audio engineered for greater noise reduction.
-The Icon 300 is immediately available with pricing beginning at $2,999
+The Icon 300 is immediately available.

 Built for the cloud, the Lifesize Icon systems are continually upgraded and backed by 24/7/365 support, providing businesses with peace of mind and seamless updates for new capabilities.